 - name <value> The name of the billing adapter that should be added.
 This name should be unique, i.e. there should no be any other billing adapter with the same name on the bridge. - description <value> The optional description of the billing adapter that should be added. - driver <value> The driver name for the billing adapter that should be added.
-The file <Adapter Driver Name>.pm should exist in the /usr/local/DNCA/lib/Billing/Adapter folder. - bindaddr <value> The bind address and port for the billing adapter that should be added, the adapter is listening information on this address/port. - parameters <value> The list of parameters for the billing adapter that should be added.
+The file <Adapter Driver Name>.pm should exist in the /usr/local/DNCA/lib/Billing/Adapter folder. - parameters <value> The list of parameters for the billing adapter that should be added.

-Arguments name, driver, bindaddr and parameters are required.
+Arguments name, driver and parameters are required.
 The arguments can be transferred to this command in any order.

-that we have file TFCC.pm Let's assume created the in the folder /usr/local/DNCA/lib/Billing/Adapter for new billing adapter tfcc, bind address is 127.0.0.1:5901, parameters that should be used are 192.168.1.45:9000.
+Let's assume that we have created the file TFCC.pm in the folder /usr/local/DNCA/lib/Billing/Adapter for new billing adapter tfcc, parameters that should be used are 192.168.1.45:9000.
 To add this billing adapter to the bridge you should use the command:

 '''

 wyde billing-adapter-add name tfcc driver TFCC

 description "Billing using TFCC - sample"

-bindaddr 127.0.0.1:5901 parameters 192.168.1.45:9000
+parameters 192.168.1.45:9000

 '''

 If the command is successful, the system will not return any errors or messages; it will just return you back to the command prompt (#).
-The sample of the billing-adapter-add command output and the help on this command is shown on Figure 70.
+The sample of the billing-adapter-add command output and the help on this command is shown on Figure 77.

 '''

-Proot@ZILBER:^
+🖉 root@localhost:~

-- 🗆 ×
+- 0 ×

-[root@ZILBER ~]# wyde help billing-adapter-add
+[root@localhost ~] # wyde help billing-adapter-add

-Syntax:
+Svntax:

 wyde billing-adapter-add arguments

 Arguments:

 name <value>

 - Adapter name.

 description <value>

 - Adapter description.

 driver <value>

 - Driver name.

-bindaddr <value>

-- Bind address.

 parameters <value>

 - Parameters list.

 Required arguments marked as ''.

-[root@ZILBER ~] # wyde billing-adapter-add name tfcc driver TFCC description "Bil
+[root@localhost ~] # wyde billing-adapter-add name tfcc driver TFCC description '

-ling using TFCC - sample" bindaddr 127.0.0.1:5901 parameters 192.168.1.45:9000
+Billing using TFCC - sample" parameters 192.168.1.45:9000

-[root@ZILBER ~]#
+[root@localhost ~]# 🗌

 '''

-Figure 70: wyde help billing-adapter-add and wyde billing-adapter-add Commands Output Sample
+Figure 77: wyde help billing-adapter-add and wyde billing-adapter-add Commands Output Sample